 To Meet America's Wireless Demands, Our Networks Are Evolving

-America’s wireless industry has invested nearly $300 billion in the past decade to build state-of-the-art networks.
-To meet the demand for everything wireless, we’re enhancing today’s 4G networks and preparing for 5G.
+Since 2010 when 4G networks were launched, America’s wireless industry has invested $282 billion to build state-of-the-art networks.
+To meet the demand for everything wireless, we’re enhancing today’s 4G networks and rolling out 5G.
 Faster, more responsive, and able to connect more devices, 5G will unlock innovation and investment, transforming every sector of our economy.

 To make these next-generation networks a reality, our networks need more capacity.
 Enter small cells.

-Modernizing infrastructure rules will bring investment, jobs, and connectivity to communities across the country.
-In rural and hard-to-serve areas, these reforms may spur wireless deployment, helping bridge the digital divide.
+These federal guidelines and state and local siting reforms will speed up the rollout of 5G and provide clarity to municipalities and siting applicants alike, encouraging investment, jobs, and connectivity in communities across the country.
+In rural and hard-to-serve areas, these reforms may spur wireless investment and deployment, helping bridge the digital divide.